dnnsjsk/raum/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Dabbling in React/Next.js, quite the amazing developer experience.
+Push to git for immediate deployment is quite an amazing workflow.
+Have to figure out something similar for WordPress.
+Anyone else using it?

+My first project is a mini prototyping/code sharing tool.
+It automatically saves everything to localStorage so data persists between visits.
+Can also share projects via URL: